hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/019_the_psychic_prana.md

 which is coiled up within himself.
 What, thus, men ignorantly worship under various names, through fear and tribulation, the Yogi declares to the world to be the real power coiled up in every being, the mother of eternal happiness, if we but know how to approach her.
-And Râja-Yoga is the science of religion, the rationale of all worship, all prayers, forms, ceremonies, and miracles.
+And Rāja-Yoga is the science of religion, the rationale of all worship, all prayers, forms, ceremonies, and miracles.